 During the discussions on global trends in the platinum market, we had the pleasure of hearing Mr Chris Griffith, CEO of Anglo American Platinum and one of the busiest experts in the industry, speak about his views on the platinum market.

 Key Insights From Mr Chris Griffith

 Key insights from Mr Chris Griffith:

-- With the surprisingly low price of platinum, 60% of the mining industry is making a loss.
+- With the surprisingly low price of platinum bullion, 60% of the mining industry is making a loss.
 Currently, It is the capital markets incentivising the mining companies to continue production.